 It consists of reconstituting dried fava beans and then cooking them down over medium heat until they are soft.

-I alway prefer to make this dish from scratch but you can also use prepared beans found in a can.
+I alway prefer to make this dish with fresh fava beans but you can also use prepared beans found in a can.

 Then using a potato masher, they are crushed until they have the consistency of refried beans.